ibm-cloud-docs/pattern-maximo-on-satellite/overview.md

 - The {{site.data.keyword.satelliteshort}} localtion management plane components along with the services that are required and available on {{site.data.keyword.Bluemix_notm}}.
 - The {{site.data.keyword.satelliteshort}}-enabled services available at a {{site.data.keyword.satelliteshort}} location.

-The Maximo Application Suite includes applications, such as Maximo Manage, Maximo Monitor, Maximo Health, Maximo Predict, Maximo Visual Inspection, Maximo Assist, and Maximo MRO Inventory Optimization.
+The Maximo Application Suite includes applications, such as Maximo Manage, Maximo Monitor, Maximo Health, Maximo Predict, Maximo Visual Inspection and Maximo Assist.
+Note, Maximo MRO Inventory Optimization is a SaaS offering and not included in MAS.
 See [here](https://www.ibm.com/docs/en/mas-cd/maximo-manage/continuous-delivery?topic=SSLPL8_cd/com.ibm.mam.doc/upgrade/c_mas_architecture.htm).

-Maximo® Application Suite includes an entitlement to use Cloud Pak for Data.
+Maximo® Application Suite includes an entitlement to use Cloud Pak for Data (CP4D) and a rela inted Red Hat OpenShift subscription extended to cover MAS.
+There is also the option not to have the OpenShift subscription included, for those customers that already have an OpenShift subscription.

 In this case the {{site.data.keyword.satelliteshort}} location would be configured on-premises.
 After which IBM Maximo® Application Suite (MAS) v8.x would be set up at that location.
-This pattern is extremely useful for customers who are thinking of migrating from Maximo 7.x to MAS 8.x.
+This could serve as an upgrade pattern for customers who are currently using Maximo EAM v7.
+The equivalent functionality available is Maximo® Application Suite (MAS) v8 Manage.